Twin to Twin Transfusion Syndrome (TTTS) Attorneys

 Medical Terminology Related to Twin-To-Twin Cases

-With twins, the baby receiving more blood flow is known as the 'recipient' while the baby receiving the diminished flow is considered the 'donor.'
-Both recipient and donor babies are at risk of severe complications if doctors fail to identify and treat this condition.
+With twins, the baby receiving more blood flow is known as the ‘recipient’ while the baby receiving the diminished flow is considered the ‘donor.’
+Both the recipient and donor babies are at risk of severe complications if doctors fail to identify and treat this condition.

 The excess blood supply may cause the recipient baby to develop problems with their heart and lungs, while the reduced blood supply may contribute to developmental problems and even brain damage or cerebral palsy.